score-p/otf2_cli_chrome_trace_converter/README.md

   TensorFlow seems to write well sorted timestamps for each threads.
 Nevertheless, Google's trace specification does not require this.
 * Dataflow
 * Metric: Top allocations
+* Map new created processes for only collecting one metric to process with same name